 This makes them an excellent choice for low-drain devices like smoke detectors, fire alarms, and other monitoring equipment that demand modest battery performance, but over as long of a time period as possible.
 While PKCell themselves don’t provide capacity figures, independent reviewers have rated them at between 400 and 500 mAh.
 That’s much better consistency than alkaline 9V batteries, and as good as some lithium models.

 It is important to understand the focus of the PKCell 9V battery.
 It may be called ‘Extra Heavy Duty’ on the packaging, but it isn’t.
 It will not run power-intensive devices.
 What it will do is provide low power, for a long time, at very little cost.

 Things to Consider Before Buying a 9V Battery

-The key difference between types of 9V battery is the chemistry used to store the electrical charge.
+The key difference between types of 9V batteries is the chemistry used to store the electrical charge.

 Alkaline 9V batteries are the budget option.
-The provide proven, reliable technology best suited to low-performance devices (often called low-drain) like radios, clocks, or hand-held remote controls.
+They provide proven, reliable technology best suited to low-performance devices (often called low-drain) like radios, clocks, or hand-held remote controls.
 Alkaline 9V batteries are not rechargeable.

-There are a number of variations on lithium battery chemistry, and it is an area of ongoing development.
-9V batteries are often simply called lithium (Li), or may be lithium-manganese dioxide (LiMnO2).
+There are a number of variations in lithium battery chemistry, and it is an area of ongoing development.
+9V batteries are often simply called lithium (Li), or maybe lithium-manganese dioxide (LiMnO2).
 Lithium 9V batteries are recommended for high-drain devices like medical or testing equipment where reliability and stability are of prime importance.
 Lithium 9V batteries are more expensive than alkaline and many types are not rechargeable.
 The exception is lithium-ion (Li-ion) 9V batteries, which are rechargeable.